 Fresh water is the foundation of life, yet its distribution across the planet is uneven, its quality increasingly threatened, and its availability often poorly understood.
 For governments, researchers, and humanitarian organizations, answering fundamental questions—where is water located, how much is there, and what is its condition—requires more than intuition.
 It requires precise spatial analysis.
-Geographic Information Systems (GIS) have become the indispensable technological framework for mapping world water resources, turning raw data into actionable intelligence that guides everything from drought relief to dam construction.
+Geographic Information Systems (GIS) have become the indispensable technological framework for mapping world water resources, turning raw data into actionable intelligence that guides everything from drought relief to dam construction and sustainable water management.

 Understanding GIS in Water Resource Management